-Greenacre Family Team
+Greenacre Pastoral Team

 Greenacre believes that in order for pupils to be able to learn effectively, to make outstanding academic progress and to make measurable steps towards becoming self-sufficient and valued members of their local community it is of paramount importance that the holistic needs of the learner are identified, nurtured and promoted.

 With this belief held firmly at the centre of the Greenacre ethos the school employs a team of professionals each possessing a wealth of skills and knowledge on how best to ensure each and every individual pupil is able thrive, that they remain healthy, safe, are positive contributors, that they enjoy and achieve in all aspects of life and that they are able to make steps towards achieving lifelong economic, emotional, social, physical and academic wellbeing.

 Greenacre Pastoral Team comprises of the following people:

 - Pastoral Manager and Designated Safeguarding Lead– Under the guidance of the Associate Executive Principal (PDBA), the Pastoral Manager secures the welfare needs of children through leadership and management of Greenacre’s Pastoral Welfare and Pastoral Care team.
 As a member of the Senior Leadership Team the Pastoral Manager will oversee issues related to welfare, behaviour and attendance of pupils.

 - Lead on the implementation of safeguarding, behaviour and attendance policies, training and procedures